OceanOutcomes/ocean-outcomes/what-we-do/our-impact/index.md

 ##### Dive Deeper: 10-Year Impact Report

-From our humble beginning to seeding the sustainable seafood movement in Northeast Asia, advancing workers rights, and prioritizing community-centered improvement work in Latin America’s small-scale fisheries, our 10 Year Impact Report is a look back at the people, partnerships, and progress that have defined our first decade of success.
+From our humble beginning to seeding the sustainable seafood movement in Northeast Asia, advancing workers rights, and prioritizing community-centered improvement work in Latin America’s small-scale fisheries, our 10 Year Impact Report is a detailed look back at the people, partnerships, and progress that have defined our first decade of success.
 Through vivid case studies and partner reflections, the report highlights lessons learned and the momentum driving our next chapter.

 ![Jose CI Quote.png]
 (https://s3.us-west-2.amazonaws.com/staticassets.oceanoutcomes.org/hero+photos/Jose+CI+Quote.png)